Urban green space: Inequalities

 Neighborhoods with higher percentages of minority residents often have lower access to open space and parks as the result of past red-lining policies and current inequities in funding priorities.
 Due to increasing urbanization, combined with a spatial planning policy of densification, more people face the prospect of living in less green residential environments, especially people from low economic strata.
 This may cause environmental inequality with regard to the distribution of (access) to public green space.
 The parks that do exist in minority neighborhoods are often small (with lower acreage per person than parks in majority ethnicity neighborhoods), not well maintained, unsafe, or are otherwise ill-suited for community needs.
 A large epidemiological study concluded that wealthier individuals were generally healthier than individuals with a lower income, explained by the pattern that wealthier individuals reside in areas more concentrated with green space.
 Urban open spaces in higher socioeconomic neighborhoods were also more likely to have trees that provided shade, a water feature (e.g. pond, lake or creek), walking and cycling paths, lighting, signage regarding dog access and signage restricting other activities as well.
 This difference in access has been proven, however, further study is needed to evaluate the exact health impacts.
+A 2024 systematic review of 41 quantitative studies concluded that neighbourhood green spaces generally have protective effects on the mental health of disadvantaged groups, and that the perceived and objective quality of green spaces is often more important than simple measures of quantity, distance, or usage.

 A study conducted in Australia provided insight into how there is a correlation between community development/community safety and natural open space within the community.
 Open areas allow community members to engage in highly social activities and facilitate the expansion of social networks and friendship development.
 As people become more social they decrease the perceptions of fear and mistrust allowing a sense of community.
 Distant or absent adequate green space, therefore, may contribute to higher rates of inactivity and negative societal effects among minority populations.